MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_kernel_information_struct_v1.md

 A pointer to a <a href="..\pepfx\nc-pepfx-pofxcallbackplatformidleveto.md">PlatformIdleVeto</a> routine.
 PoFx sets the value of this member.
 The <b>PlatformIdleVeto</b> routine is implemented by PoFx.
 The PEP calls this routine to increment or decrement the veto count for a pending transition to a platform idle state.

-#### - UpdateProcessorIdleState
+#### - ProcessorIdleVeto

-A pointer to an <a href="..\pepfx\nc-pepfx-pofxcallbackupdateprocessoridlestate.md">UpdateProcessorIdleState</a> routine.
+A pointer to a <a href="..\pepfx\nc-pepfx-pofxcallbackprocessoridleveto.md">ProcessorIdleVeto</a> routine.
 PoFx sets the value of this member.
-The <b>UpdateProcessorIdleState</b> routine is implemented by PoFx.
-The PEP calls this routine to update the properties of the specified processor idle state.
+The <b>ProcessorIdleVeto</b> routine is implemented by PoFx.
+The PEP calls this routine to increment or decrement the veto count for a pending transition to a processor idle state.

-#### - UpdatePlatformIdleState

-A pointer to an <a href="..\pepfx\nc-pepfx-pofxcallbackupdateplatformidlestate.md">UpdatePlatformIdleState</a> routine.
-PoFx sets the value of this member.
-The <b>UpdatePlatformIdleState</b> routine is implemented by PoFx.
-The PEP calls this routine to update the properties of the specified platform idle state.

-#### - CompleteWork

-A pointer to an <a href="https://msdn.microsoft.com/library/windows/hardware/mt186629">CompleteWork</a> routine.
-PoFx sets the value of this member.
-The <b>CompleteWork</b> routine is implemented by PoFx.
-The PEP calls this routine to notify PoFx that the PEP has completed a work item.

 #### - RequestCommon